Dropbox for Business

 Using Selective Sync and Smart Sync to Save Space

-By default, the Dropbox app synchronizes all content to your computer.
-If you run low on disk space, consider using selective sync to exclude larger folders from synchronizing locally.
+By default, the Dropbox app files are set to a sync status of "Cloud Only" with the option to choose "Selective Sync".
+Consider using Selective Sync to exclude larger folders from synchronizing locally.
 This will not impact the files stored on Dropbox; all files and folders will remain accessible through Dropbox on the web.
 It will reduce the amount of space your Dropbox data consumes on your computer.

 With Smart Sync, you can see and seamlessly access all the content you have in your Dropbox, right from your desktop, without worrying about local hard drive space.
 Files and folders take up practically no space on the local device until they’re needed, and they can be accessed with a simple click.

-Upon graduating, students will be off-boarded to a free or basic Dropbox account (comes with 2GB of space) with continued access to data and options to upgrade if they choose.
-Your personal address will be set to your alumni forwarding address.
-This will take place30 days after graduation.
+Regular full-time Wharton students who received a Dropbox account prior to 2025 will be off-boarded to a free or basic Dropbox account (comes with 2GB of space) with continued access to data and options to upgrade if you choose.
+Your personal address will be automatically set to your alumni forwarding address.
+This will take place within 30 days after graduation.

 Linked Personal Accounts at Graduation

-If you linked your personal account to your Wharton account, when you graduate you'll have two accounts: one tied to the personal email and one tied to your alumni forwarding address.
+If you linked your personal account to your Wharton account, when you graduate you'll have two accounts: one tied to your personal email and one tied to your alumni forwarding address.

 All files you store in Dropbox are private.
 Other people can't see and open those files unless you purposely share links to files or share folders with others.
 Note that admins do have access to files and history of your Wharton account, but not your personal account.